We’re not fooled by the travel restrictions the Trump administration issued late Sunday: This is Muslim Ban 3.0.

 Trump is trying to disguise the original Muslim ban by throwing in restrictions for travelers from North Korea and Venezuela, but this is a smokescreen.
 Practically no travelers come to the U.S. from North Korea, and the proclamation doesn’t actually restrict any travel by Venezuelans except certain government officials and their families on business or tourist visas.
 In short, it’s still only people from Muslim-majority countries who are being banned from the United States.

-The addition of North Korea and Venezuela – two countries that have recently been the targets of Trump’s wrath – are simply a distraction.
+The addition of North Korea and Venezuela – two countries that have recently been the targets of Trump’s wrath – is simply a distraction.

 In a friend-of-the-court brief that AU filed a week ago with our allies, we explained to the Supreme Court that the Muslim ban is un-American and unconstitutional because it singles out people for disfavor based solely on their religion.
 That’s unchanged in the new ban.